microsoft/adfsToolbox/README.md

 ### Details

 As of 7/31/2019, we have migrated the diagnosticsModule from PowerShell to C# into a new repository.
-As a consequence of this change, the new repository is not publically available.
+As a consequence of this change, the new repository is not publically available; however, we will still be making improvements to ADFSToolbox and releasing them [here](https://www.powershellgallery.com/packages/ADFSToolbox/).
 If you feel that we should invest the time to make the new repository open source, please direct your feedback to [here](https://adfshelp.microsoft.com/Feedback/ProvideFeedback) or respond to the issue [here](https://github.com/microsoft/adfsToolbox/issues/75).
 This repository will remain public, but will not be actively maintained.

 ## Notice: Additionally, the diagnostics module will no longer support AD FS 2.1 or lower.
 If you need to target AD FS versions 2.1 or lower please install version 1.0.13 of ADFSToolbox.